-- 5.5.1 Is the decision or conduct lawful? - 5.5.2 Is the decision or conduct consistent with Council's policies, and with Council's objectives and the this Code of Conduct? - 5.5.3 What will the outcome be for the community, the Council, a Councillor(s) and any other parties? - 5.5.4 Do these outcomes raise a Conflict conflict of Interest interest or lead to private gain or loss at public expense? - 5.5.5 Can the decision or conduct be justified in terms of the public interest and would it withstand public scrutiny?
+- 5.5.1 Is the decision or conduct lawful? - 5.5.2 Is the decision or conduct consistent with Council's policies, objectives and this Code of Conduct? - 5.5.3 What will the outcome be for the community, Council, a Councillor(s) and any other parties? - 5.5.4 Do these outcomes raise a conflict of interest or lead to private gain or loss at public expense? - 5.5.5 Can the decision or conduct be justified in terms of the public interest and would it withstand public scrutiny?

-Should there be any uncertainty about the ethical nature of any action or decision, Councillors should seek advice from appropriate people which may include the Chief Executive Officer, the independent members of the Audit Committee, the Municipal Association of Victoria, the Victorian Local Governance Association or the Department of Transport, Planning and Local Infrastructure.
+Should there be any uncertainty about the ethical nature of any action or decision, Councillors should seek advice from appropriate people which may include the Chief Executive Officer, the independent members of the Audit

+Committee, the Municipal Association of Victoria, the Victorian Local Governance Association or the Department of Transport, Planning and Local Infrastructure.